avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * Emits a {CompletedValidatorWeightUpdate} event on success.
      *
      * @param messageIndex The index of the Warp message to be received providing the acknowledgement.
-     * @return ValidationID of the validator.
+     * @return validationID The ID of the validator.
      */
     function completeValidatorWeightUpdate(
         uint32 messageIndex
-    ) virtual public returns (bytes32);
+    ) virtual public returns (bytes32 validationID);
 }
 ```

 #### Internal Functions

-Most of the methods described above are `public`, with the exception of `initiateValidatorRegistration` and `initiateValidatorWeightUpdate`, which are `internal`.
+Most of the methods described above are `public`, with the exception of `_initiateValidatorRegistration` and `_initiateValidatorWeightUpdate`, which are `internal`.
 This is to account for different semantics of initiating validator set changes, such as a PoA model requiring a specific sender, or a PoS model transferring funds to be locked as stake.
 Rather than broaden the definitions of these functions to cover all use cases, we leave it to the implementer to define a suitable external interface and call the appropriate `ACP99Manager` function internally.
 This is also why this ACP specifies an `abstract contract` rather than an `interface`.

 #### Returning Active Validators